cloudyluna/StardewValleyMods/SelectiveEating/README.md

-# SelectiveEating by Cloudyluna
+# Selective Eating by Cloudyluna

-A simple quality of life mod to make eating easier and automatic with configurable settings.
+A simple quality of life mod to make eating easier and automatically with configurable settings.

-### Features
+## Features

 - Automatically eats food when you lost some health or energy.
 You can configure this eating priority strategy in the configure menu to